 An effective ombudsperson will investigate allegations of human rights abuse or environmental damage and form an opinion on whether companies are causing or contributing to harm.
-He or she will also make public recommendations of actions that could be taken by companies or the Canadian government to stop abuses, provide remedy to victims or prevent future harm.
+They will also make public recommendations of actions that could be taken by companies or the Canadian government to stop abuses, provide remedy to victims or prevent future harm.